This lesson will cover the following topics:

 enable sso

-4. Use the dropdown to map any values from Salesforce to your project fields.
-Enable Use Salesforce session checkbox to perform actions as the logged-in user instead of the integration user.
+4. Use the dropdown to map any Salesforce values to your project fields.
+Enable the Use Salesforce session checkbox to perform actions as the logged-in user instead of the integration user.

 configure sso window

-When you publish your project, the user will be asked to log in as a Salesforce user before they can access your Titan project.
+When you publish your project, users will be asked to log in as Salesforce users before they can access your Titan project.

 07 Got Feedback?